dairui01/MS-TCT/README.md

 ## Remarks
 - The network implementation is in ./MSTCT/ folder.
 - RGB and Optical flow are following the same training process.
 Both modalities can be added in the logit-level to have the two-stream performance.
 - In practice, we trained MS-TCT with a Tesla V100 GPU to shrink the computation time.
-But as MS-TCT is not large, small GPU as GTX 1080 Ti can be sufficient for running the network.
+But as MS-TCT is not large, GTX 1080 Ti can be sufficient for running the network.

 ## Reference